JensBorrisholt/OnlineOffline/README.md

 ## Credit

 In this solution you'll find a Multicast Event class.
-"All Creditcto ALLEN, and his blogpost Multicast events using generics".
+"All Creditc to ALLEN, and his blogpost Multicast events using generics".
 This is mainly his code.
 There have only been added support for 64 bit.

 ### Features
 * Checks the connection to the Internet every X seconds